-My main research interest is the role of knowledge and science in politics and policies.
-I want to understand the processes that lead to epistemic authority, legitimacy and scientific and political self-evidence, which I conceptualise in terms of ‘epistemic selectivities’.
-I have developed and applied this concept to analyse and describe how particular representations and concepts of biological diversity are favored over others and how this is mirrored in intergovernmental negotiation settings and institutions (e.g. multilateral environmental agreements and assessment producing bodies such as the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services – IPBES).
+My main research interest is the role of knowledge and science in international environmental politics and within the context of global environmental negotiations and agreement-making.
+I want to understand the processes that lead to epistemic authority, legitimacy, and scientific and political self-evidence, which I conceptualize in terms of ‘epistemic selectivities’.
+I have developed and applied this concept to analyze and describe how particular representations and concepts of biological diversity are favored over others and how this is mirrored in intergovernmental negotiation settings and institutions (e.g. multilateral environmental agreements, treaty negotiations, and assessment producing bodies such as the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services – IPBES).

-I could observe how scientific and non-scientific knowledge forms -including local and indigenous knowledge- compete for legitimacy at the intergovernmental level, shaping how nature is represented, governed and regulated at the global scale.
+I could observe how scientific and non-scientific knowledge forms -including local and indigenous knowledge- compete for legitimacy at the intergovernmental level, shaping how nature is represented, governed, and regulated at the global scale.
 Struggles over the concept of ecosystem services are one example.
-Another example is how remote-sensing can be used to support the development of essential biodiversity variables for modelling biodiversity loss.
+Another example is how remote-sensing can be used to support the development of essential biodiversity variables for modeling biodiversity loss.
 The production of global environmental knowledge is inherently political and needs attention in our study of contemporary international politics and (science) diplomacy.

 In November 2018, I started my ERC Starting Grant project MARIPOLDATA, which has the objective to develop and apply a new methodology for grounding the analysis of science-policy interrelations in empirical research.
 The interdisciplinary and multiscale approach of the project tackles barriers between political science research and the social studies of science, with the objective to understand the emerging marine biodiversity field and how inequalities related to marine biodiversity monitoring can be addressed, studied, and reduced.

 For further information on MARIPOLDATA, please visit www.maripoldata.eu